-When you own a small business, it can be hard to know how to measure success and make sure you're primed to grow.
-There are, however, tried-and-true KPIs to help you monitor the trajectory of your company and correct the course as you face new challenges.
+When you own a small business, it can be hard to know how to measure success and prime your company for growth.
+Track tried-and-true key performance indicators (KPIs) to monitor the trajectory of your company and correct the course as you face new challenges.

-Running a small business can be daunting and in markets as competitive as HVAC, electrical, garage door repair and plumbing, you need to know how to keep the finger on the pulse of your operation.
-By zeroing in on several key metrics, you can assess where your company is succeeding, where it could be doing more, and what can be done to ensure your business thrives.
+Running a small business can be daunting, and in competitive markets like HVAC, you need to know how to keep the finger on the pulse of your operation.
+Zero in on several key metrics so you can assess where your company succeeds, where it can improve, and what measures to take to ensure your business thrives.

 Sales revenue is simply how much money is coming in from the sale of your services (and any products you may offer).
-This is a foundational metric essential for any company to stay in business, hire staff, adjust inventory, and so on.
-It’s also important to look for trends in your sales revenue.
+This is a foundational metric essential for any company in the HVAC industry to stay in business, hire staff, adjust inventory, and so on.
+Look for trends in your sales revenue.
 Do you experience spikes or slow periods during certain seasons?
-Distinguishing and anticipating these trends can help you make long-term financial decisions and ensure longevity.
+Do you know when customers tend to call for HVAC system maintenance or air conditioning repair?
+Distinguishing and anticipating these trends can help you keep competitive pricing and make long-term financial decisions to ensure profitability in your bottom line.

-Your gross margin is your sales revenue minus the cost of providing services, divided by sales revenue.
-Gross margin is expressed as a percentage and can help you track the growth of your business.
+Calculate gross margin by using this formula: sales revenue minus the cost of providing services, divided by sales revenue.
+Gross margin, expressed as a percentage, can help you track the growth of your HVAC business.
 This percentage represents the amount of every dollar from your sales revenue you retain as profit.
-If the percentage is high, your efficiency is good.
-If it is low, then look into increasing productivity.
+A high percentage translates to good efficiency, but a low percentage indicates a need for increased productivity.

-Tracking expenses — and then properly applying to your bookkeeping every month — is more complicated than it sounds.
+Track expenses and properly apply them to your bookkeeping every month.
 Remember not to close out your month’s numbers until accurately assigning the expenses to the services provided over that time period.
 Part of this includes tracking materials used from your inventory only when they are used for booked jobs (rather than calculating an incoming stocking order as one large expense for the month).

 Fixed costs are regular costs you pay every month:

-Variable costs are unexpected costs that may fluctuate month-to-month, like gas usage, repair services at your office and so on.
-Both fixed and variable costs every month are subtracted by your profits to calculate the money your company is bringing in.
-If you find that your total costs are eating up a significant part of your profits, look into where you can start saving money every month.
-A good rule of thumb is try and keep the total cost of operations (fixed + variable) at 30% or under.
+Variable costs are unexpected costs that may fluctuate month-to-month, like fuel usage, repair services at your office, and so on.
+Subtract monthly fixed and variable costs from your profits to calculate your company's revenue.
+If you find your total costs eat up a significant part of your profits, determine where you can save money every month.
+Try to keep the total cost of operations (fixed + variable) at 30% or under.

-How good is your company at inspiring loyalty among its customers?
+Does your HVAC company inspire loyalty among customers?
 Returning customers can dramatically increase a home services company’s revenue.
-Use customer service surveys or simple asks on the day of service to gain insight on how many customers keep coming back to your service (and, if possible, why).
+Use customer service surveys or simple asks on the day of service to gain insight on how many customers keep coming back to your service, and, if possible, why.

 Net Promoter Score, a tool used to gauge the loyalty of one’s customers, asks customers to answer a simple question on a scale of 1-10, “How likely are you to recommend (this company, this product, this experience, this representative) to your friends, family or business associates?”
 Customers who score between 0 and 6 are unlikely to give you repeat business while customers who score between 9 and 10 are likely to be promoters of your business or service.